Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 across different versions.

 ## v0.95.0 ➞ v0.96.0

+### snowflake_masking_policy resource changes
+New fields:
+  - `show_output` field that holds the response from SHOW MASKING POLICIES.
+  - `describe_output` field that holds the response from DESCRIBE MASKING POLICY.

+#### *(breaking change)* Renamed fields in snowflake_masking_policy resource
+Renamed fields:
+  - `masking_expression` to `body`
+  - `signature` to `arguments`
+Please rename these fields in your configuration files.
+State will be migrated automatically.

+#### *(breaking change)* Removed fields from snowflake_masking_policy resource
+Removed fields:
+- `or_replace`
+- `if_not_exists`
+The value of these field will be removed from the state automatically.

+#### *(breaking change)* Adjusted behavior of arguments/signature
+Now, arguments are stored without nested `column` field.
+Please adjust that in your configs.
+State is migrated automatically.

+Argument names are now case sensitive.
+All policies created previously in the provider have upper case argument names.
+If you used lower case before, please adjust your configs.
+Values in the state will be migrated to uppercase automatically.

+#### *(breaking change)* Identifiers related changes
+During [identifiers rework](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md#identifiers-rework) we decided to migrate resource ids from pipe-separated to regular Snowflake identifiers (e.g. `<database_name>|<schema_name>` -> `"<database_name>"."<schema_name>"`).
+Importing resources also needs to be adjusted (see [example](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/row_access_policy#import)).

+Also, we added diff suppress function that prevents Terraform from showing differences, when only quoting is different.

+No change is required, the state will be migrated automatically.

 ### snowflake_row_access_policy resource changes
 New fields:
   - `show_output` field that holds the response from SHOW ROW ACCESS POLICIES.